-Duplin Co. deputies shoot, kill Wilmington man after standoff
+D.A. rules Duplin County officer involved shooting justified

 Deputies encountered 27-year-old Jonathan Carter who barricaded himself inside the home.

-Carter began to threatened deputies, according to a news release, and a standoff took place for several hours.
+Carter began to threaten deputies, according to a news release, and a standoff took place for several hours.

+Neighbor Donnie Bradshaw says, "It was chaos literally.
+All kinds of policemen everything.
+Swat team is what I call them.
+They tried to get him to come out"

 The county's Special Response Team entered the home and Carter was shot and killed while inside.

-The SBI is investigating the shooting, which is normal procedure in these cases.
+The SBI is investigating the shooting, which is a normal procedure in these cases.